rouanw/rouanw.github.io/index.md

 - - -

-## DevOps is a culture
+## DevOps is about culture

 The DevOps movement is about much more than tools.
-The 2015 State of DevOps report confirmed that organisations that excel at creating software are the ones with a more diverse workforce and a culture of sustainable pace.
+Organisations that excel at creating software are the ones with a more diverse workforce and a culture of sustainable pace.

 {% include _promo.html title="DevOps culture" type="Bliki post on" publication="martinfowler.com" url="http://martinfowler.com/bliki/DevOpsCulture.html" imageUrl="images/devops_culture.png" description="DevOps is a movement to break down traditional silos between developers, operations and other delivery groups.
 Although many tools are useful, it is primarily a cultural change." %}